Dleibe1/Project-Builder/README.md

 2. In the root of the server folder, create a `.env` file to hold the environment variables listed below.
 These environment variables are used for:
 ```
- SESSION_SECRET ...........Allows Passport to keep track of the currently signed-in user in session.
+ SESSION_SECRET ...........This is for Passport.
+Allows Passport to keep track of the currently signed-in user in session.
- GITHUB_API_KEY ...........Enables the GitHub API to fetch code from a user's main project (.ino or main.cpp) file.
+ GITHUB_API_KEY ...........You will need a GitHub API key to fetch code from a user's main project (.ino or main.cpp) file.
  CLIENT_SECRET,
+ CLIENT_ID ................CLIENT_SECRET and CLIENT_ID are obtained when registering this app with GitHub Apps.
- CLIENT_ID ................These are necessary for generating a user access token for use with GitHub apps.
+                           They are necessary for generating a user access token, which allows the app to perform actions with GitHub on the user's behalf.
                            See GitHub apps documentation for more information:
                            https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps
  AWS_ACCESS_KEY_ID,